Coded variables in NHS England datasets#

 IELISA

-1. Clinical classifications#
+Clinical classifications#

 SNOMED CT: Systematized Nomenclature of Medicine Clinical Terms (SNOMED-CT) is an international system used to classify many types of medical data, including diagnoses, procedures, symptoms, family history, assessment tools, observations and medications.
 The UK edition of SNOMED CT contains the UK extensions, which include UK-specific screening procedures and assessment scales.
 In contrast to OPCS-4 and ICD-10, SNOMED CT is designed for direct management and care of patients.
 Codes are in numeric format, e.g. ‘85189001’ represents ‘Acute appendicitis’.
 All NHS healthcare providers in England must now use SNOMED CT for capturing clinical terms within EPR systems.
 Click here to browse SNOMED CT codes.

 ICD-10: World Health Organization’s International Classification of Diseases (ICD), version 10, is used to classify diagnosis information.
 Codes are in alphanumeric format, e.g. ‘K351’ represents ‘Acute appendicitis’.
 ICD-9 was superseded in 1995 by ICD-10.
 ICD-11 officially came into effect in January 2022, but is not expected to be mandated across the NHS until April 2026.
-Click here to browse ICD-10 codes.
+Click here to browse ICD-10 codes

 OPCS-4: Office of Population Censuses and Surveys (OPCS), 4th revision, is used to classify treatments and procedures in the UK.
 Codes are in alphanumeric format, e.g. ‘H01’ represents ‘Emergency excision of appendix’.
 OPCS-4 is updated every three years; the current version is OPCS-4.10, which was implemented across the NHS in April 2023.
-Click here to browse OPCS-4 codes.
+Click here to browse OPCS-4 codes

 dm+d: This is the NHS Dictionary of Medicines and Devices (dm+d) licensed for use in the UK.
 The scope is currently limited to medicines only.
 All unique identifiers used in the dm+d are SNOMED CT codes.
 Codes are in numeric format, e.g. ‘39732311000001104’ represents ‘Amoxicillin 250mg capsules’.
 Click here to browse dm+d codes.

-ODS: Organisation Data Service (ODS) codes are used to identify organisations across health and social care.
+• Organisation Data Service (ODS) codes are used to identify organisations across health and social care.
+In most cases in the UK LLC TRE, ODS codes are encrypted so specific organisations cannot be identified.
 Click here to browse ODS codes.
-In most cases in the UK LLC TRE, ODS codes are encrypted to strategic health authority or NHS region.

 Accuracy and completeness of codes#